 The other way to apply for a TIN (or EIN) from the IRS, is to fill out the IRS SS-4 Form, and submit it to the IRS by mail or by fax.
 Submitting by mail will take the IRS 2-4 weeks to process.
 Submitting the SS4 form by fax can take 4 to 10 days, so it is much quicker.
 You must include your fax number on the SS-4 form so that the IRS can fax you back your completed SS4 with the EIN.

 A TIN is a broad umbrella term that refers to a nine-digit number assigned by the federal government to individuals and businesses to identify them for tax purposes.
 There are actually five types of TINs.
 They include EINs, as well as Social Security Numbers (SSNs), Individual Taxpayer Identification Numbers (ITINs), Taxpayer Identification Numbers for Pending U.S. Adoptions (ATINs) and Preparer Taxpayer Identification Numbers (PTINs).
+There are also State level Tax ID Numbers, which vary from state to state, and require a separate filing with your individual state you are located in or the state you form your business in.
 Each of these can be obtained by filling out the proper form for each corresponding TIN.
-Simply log on to the IRS-EIN website at www.irs-ein-tax-id.com to help you decide which type of TIN you need for your personal situation.
-Then, find out which corresponding form you need to secure your TIN.
+IRS EIN Filing Service only processes applications for a general TIN, or EIN.

 An EIN, more specifically, is a type of TIN assigned to business entities only, not to individuals.
 Also known as a federal tax identification number, it is used to identify your business as a single entity in the eyes of the federal government in all tax-related matters.
 It is also the proper TIN for all trusts and estates that derive income from their financial holdings.
 These earnings are required to be reported on Form 104, U.S. Income Tax Return for Estates and Trusts.